nkcuong2761/nkcuong2761/README.md

-- 👋&nbsp; Hi, I’m Cuong Nguyen
+<h1>👋&nbsp; Hi, I’m Cuong Nguyen</h1>

-- 👀&nbsp; I have interest and experience in Software Engineer and UI/UX Design, specifically app development
+- 👀&nbsp; I have interest and experience in Software Engineer and UI/UX Design
 - 🌱&nbsp; I’m currently learning more about UX
 - 💞️&nbsp; I’ll be looking for a Product Design full-time position
 - 📫&nbsp; How to reach me: through my email ckn006@bucknell.edu